Text by CLOT Magazine

 Peggy concludes that technologies themselves will play an even more critical role.
 Our everyday lives are already dominated by digital media.
 These developments will continue to advance and grow in importance.
 Accordingly, a competent approach to media and media awareness will become indispensable in the future.

-Seed Systems will open at SOMA Berlin, also launching online via STYLY and running from September 9 – 30th, 2022.
+Seed Systems will open at SOMA Berlin, also launching online via STYLY and running from September 9 to 30, 2022.